void-craft/void-craft/README.md

 I'm a QA Automation Engineer transitioning to **Full-Stack Web Development**.

 I enjoy building web and mobile applications, as well as exploring new technologies and coding.
-I also take pride in teaching - it has helped me see how every human being is capable in their own way and I apply my empathetic approach in every teaching moment possible - be it personal or professional.
+I also take pride in teaching - it has helped me see how every human being is capable and I apply my empathetic approach in every teaching moment possible - be it personal or professional.

 Values guide the human race to build a sustainable world and it is important for me that the company I work for has great values not just in writing, but in its applications as well.